anthonydb/practical-sql-2/faq-updates-errata.md

 ### FAQ, Updates, and Errata

-This page contains answers to Frequently Asked Questions, updates to material and URLs, and errata related Practical SQL, 2nd Edition.
+This page contains answers to Frequently Asked Questions, updates to material and URLs, and errata for Practical SQL, 2nd Edition.

 ### Introduction